iholy19/Health-Care-Website/README.md

 Language: Html, CSS, Javascript, Java, Jsp
 Database: MySQL

-* activity_main.xml - Login Page
-* activity_register.xml - Registration Page
+* index.jsp - Main Page
-* Others are for forms and db

 ### How to use?